 The University is non-sectarian.
 In accordance with its century-and-a-half tradition, it extends a welcome to people of diverse ethnic and religious backgrounds.
-The Alfred community has ample opportunities for students to find a religious center.
+The University, Village, and surrounding area provide ample opportunities for students to find a religious community.
 The Melvin H. Bernstein Hillel House and several Protestant campus fellowships offer on campus programming and services.
-St. Jude's Catholic Campus Center is located within walking distance of campus and provides a wide variety of activities for Catholic students.
-Protestant students will receive a warm welcome at any of the numerous churches and religious groups in the Alfred area, including within five minutes of the campus Methodist, Pentecostal, Union University, Seventh Day Baptist, and Society of Friends.
+St. Jude's Catholic Campus Center is located within walking distance of campus.
+Protestant students will receive a warm welcome at any of the numerous churches and religious groups in the Alfred area, including within five minutes of the campus United Methodist, Pentecostal, Union University (nondenominational), Seventh Day Baptist, and Society of Friends.
 Muslim students can arrange with Muslim faculty for prayer services during Holy seasons, or can attend regular services within an hour's distance of Alfred.